26 Sep How Do I Find My Main Water Shut Off Valve?

 Operating the Water Shut Off Valve

-Once you have located the right valve, you can then turn it off by twisting the handle clockwise for two or more revolutions, if the handle is a wheel.
+Once you have located the right valve, you can then turn it off by turning it clockwise for two or more revolutions, if the handle is a wheel.
 If the handle is a level, turn it a quarter of a circle until it is perpendicular with the pipe.

 Once the valve has been shut off you should then open a faucet to the highest level possible.
 This will safely relieve the pressure of the plumbing.
 Continue this throughout the home as needed.
 If you are doing a complete draining of the home, you may need to turn of the power to the water heater.